 Clyde is a very small town located in the state of North Carolina.
 With a population of 1,243 people and two constituent neighborhoods, Clyde is the 375th largest community in North Carolina.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Clyde is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Clyde is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Clyde who work in office and administrative support (20.76%), management occupations (12.48%), and sales jobs (8.84%).
+Overall, Clyde is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Clyde who work in office and administrative support (19.73%), sales jobs (11.13%), and management occupations (7.86%).

 Also of interest is that Clyde has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Clyde in 2010 was $21,826, which is middle income relative to North Carolina and the nation.
-This equates to an annual income of $87,304 for a family of four.
+The per capita income in Clyde in 2010 was $21,172, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $84,688 for a family of four.
+However, Clyde contains both very wealthy and poor people as well.

-Clyde is a somewhat ethnically-diverse town.
+Clyde is a very ethnically-diverse town.
 The people who call Clyde home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clyde residents report their race to be White, followed by Native American.
 Clyde also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.03% of the town’s residents.
-Important ancestries of people in Clyde include English, German, Scottish, and Scots-Irish.
+People of Hispanic or Latino origin account for 20.29% of the town’s residents.
+Important ancestries of people in Clyde include English, German, Scots-Irish, and Scottish.

 The most common language spoken in Clyde is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and African languages.